 Petrol outboard motors are permitted on the Scenic Rim’s Maroon Dam.
 Electric motors will also easily allow you to cover the key fishing areas of the dam from Lake Maroon Holiday Park.

-Lake Maroon Holiday Park provides an exclusive launching area onto the dam for all guests.
+Lake Maroon Camping Ground provides an exclusive launching area onto the dam for all guests.

 Maroon Dam comes under the Stocked Impoundment Permit Scheme.
 Fishing permits can be purchased on-line at www.smartservice.qld.gov.au.